St. Maelrhys, nr Aberdaron

 This is one of only two churches on the Llyn Peninsula from where you can see the mountain on Ynys Enlli (Bardsey Island), the sacred pilgrim island of ‘twenty thousand saints’.
 The interior is simple, without ornamentation, and is remarkable for the clear arched window above the small altar that affords a view of the western flanks of Penarfynydd hill.
 No need for stained glass windows when one can see God’s creation laid out before you.

 R.S.
 Thomas, poet and priest (1913-2000), was vicar here (1967-1978) where he continued to worship and minister in his retirement, when he lived in Sarn Plas, Y Rhiw.
 The “Llofft RS Thomas” is a small upper room in the church, with a view of Ynys Enlli (Bardsey Island), set out with pictures, books and CD's, where pilgrims can sit and read, or listen to music associated with Thomas's work.
 A quiet sanctuary within the enveloping peace of Llanfaelrhys.
-RS Thomas poet and priest (1913–2000) was vicar here (1967–1978) and continued to worship here in his retirement, when he lived in Sarn Plas, Y Rhiw.
 In the south east corner of the graveyard you will find the grave of his wife, the artist Elsi Eldridge, who died in 1991.
 Her grave stone carries the subsequent inscription “Ac yn ei ysbryd RS Thomas” ("And in his spirit RS Thomas").
 Jim Cotter, the founder of Small Pilgrim Places Network is buried just a few graves along.
 The Keating sisters and their mother who gifted Plas yn Rhiw, 3 miles away, to the National Trust are buried here too.

 Standard opening times: 8 am to 5 pm Easter to October.
+Closed in the winter.
 Evening Prayer Service at 2 pm every Sunday in Welsh, except 3rd Sunday of the month which is a Eucharist Service.
-During peak visitor times, contemplative reflections by candlelight are offered on Wednesday evenings.
-Contact the hospitaller or St Hywyn’s website.
+One Wednesday of each month there is a Contemplative Reflection by candlelight, check the dates on www.st-hywyn.org or contact hospitaler.

 Llanfaelrhys Porth Ysgo, Porth Ysgo, nr Aberdaron, Gwynedd, LL53 8AN, United Kingdom